TO LEARN MORE ABOUT FREELANCING & HOW TO GET STARTED DOWNLOAD MY...

 6 months later, I had a client.
 2 weeks later, another.
 2 weeks later, another.

 I was making $600-$800 a month.
 From home, while my daughter slept.

 But, it got me thinking… If I found 3 clients, there has to be more out there and this has to be a “real” thing.

 So I did some research.

-And found out that I was living in my tiny little bubble world, unaware of the the world of online businesses who need virtual support to thrive.
+And found out that I was living in my tiny little bubble world, unaware of the world of online businesses that need virtual support to thrive.